 First Year Seminar (FYS) provides students with an opportunity to become engaged members of the Babson community.
 This course will challenge students to critically examine important aspects of college student life, such as engaging in scholarly dialogue, becoming a proactive learner, and valuing a diverse and inclusive environment.
 In addition, this course will also challenge students to reflect upon multiple aspects of their identity and understand how as an individual they can make a positive impact both on campus and within the larger global society.
 Furthermore, students will develop important relationships with fellow students, peer leaders, faculty, and administrators.
 Students will earn a grade and one academic credit for their successful participation in this program.
 Participation in the First Year Seminar (FYS) is required for all Babson students during their first semester at the college.

-The FYS program has specific learning outcomes all students are expected to achieve.
-The learning outcomes are divided into three modules:
+The FYS program has specific learning objectives all students are expected to achieve.
+The learning objectives are divided into three categories:

-- The merits of scholarship and the expectations of joining an academic community.
+- The merits of scholarship and the expectations of joining the Babson community.

-- All of the Babson resources that provide personal and academic support.
+- The Babson resources that provide personal and academic support.

 - The importance of ethics and social responsibility.

 - How their individual actions impact the college and the global community.

 Undergraduate Learning Goals: